Screenshot, Feb. 2010.

 Alternatives to Hubpages:

-- The most similar site to HubPages is Squidoo.
-Squidoo is very similar in structure, but the site is more generous about allowing live hyperlinks to your sites.
-Squidoo also has been designed so as to create a supportive and positive community, and the culture of the site is much less competitive and much more supportive, making it both a more enjoyable place to publish, and a better place to learn and grow as a writer or web publisher.
+- The most similar site to HubPages was Squidoo, which unfortunately declined, closed, and had some of its pages merged into HubPages.
+Squidoo was very similar in structure, but the site was more generous about allowing live hyperlinks to your sites.
+Squidoo also had been designed so as to create a supportive and positive community, and the culture of the site is much less competitive and much more supportive, making it both a more enjoyable place to publish, and a better place to learn and grow as a writer or web publisher.

 - For writing articles to promote your website, I recommend Ezinearticles, running a blog, and/or writing guest posts on other blogs.